 This perspective highlights the important role non-Indigenous people play as treaty members, Champagne explained.
 “If you benefit from the land, that doesn’t just come from nowhere, that comes from treaty.”

-Ross reminded listeners of the longevity of treaties with this well-known promise first said by Alexander Morris, Commissioner of Treaty 6, “For as long as the sun shines, the grass grows, and the water flows”, which has been invoked by both Indigenous people and settlers in the context of treaties.
+Ross reminded listeners of the longevity of treaties with this well-known promise, “For as long as the sun shines, the grass grows, and the water flows”, which has been invoked by both Indigenous people and settlers in the context of treaties.

-Morris’ promise undergirds the ongoing importance of the treaty as co-existence.
-For too long, as Ross and Champagne discussed, systems have been built to strip the Indigenous people of their identity, family and pride.
-As the youth of today have been learning to find pride in their Indigenous heritage, non-Indigenous people must learn from the past how to good be treaty people.
+The promise undergirds the ongoing importance of the treaty as coexistence.
+For too long, as Ross and Champagne discussed, systems have been built to strip Indigenous Peoples of their identity, family and pride.
+As the youth of today have been learning to find pride in their Indigenous heritage, non-Indigenous people must learn from the past how to be good treaty people.

-Celebrating treaty is a recognition that all living on Treaty One are treaty partners.
-“I want to be a good guest and that means working towards right relationships,” Saner Harvey conveyed while voicing the pain of broken promises, violence of the Indian Act and residential schools.
+Celebrating treaty is a recognition that all living on Treaty 1 are treaty partners.
+“I want to be a good guest and that means working towards right relationships,” Saner-Harvey conveyed while voicing the pain of broken promises, the violence of the Indian Act and residential schools.

 Through simply celebrating our collective role as treaty people, working towards a future of reconciliation is possible.
-A treaty which continues, as Ross says, “as long as the sun shines, grass grows, and the water flows.”
+A treaty which continues, said Ross invoking the treaty promise, “as long as the sun shines, grass grows and the water flows.”

 For more information about MCC’s work building relationships between non-Indigenous and Indigenous people visit http://mccmb.ca/indigenous-neighbours.